tinygo-org/stm32-svd/README.md

 ## Contributing

 Please do not contribute changes directly to the SVD files in this repository.
-Instead, controbute patches upstream in the [stm32-rs](https://github.com/stm32-rs/stm32-rs) repository.
+Instead, contribute patches upstream in the [stm32-rs](https://github.com/stm32-rs/stm32-rs) repository.

 ## Updating